 A non-qualified mortgage (non-QM) is any home loan that does not comply with the Consumer Financial Protection Bureau’s (CFPB) existing rules on qualified mortgages (QM).
 One of the main components of a QM loan is one’s ability to repay and the guidelines set by the agencies like Fannie Mae and Freddie Mac abide by these rules.
 Non-QM loans are typically for consumers with unique income qualifying circumstances that fall outside Fannie Mae and Freddie Mac guidelines.

 Many people today have incomes that fluctuate, such as self-employed business owners, hospitality workers, and retirees.
 This is where non-QM fills the gap, by providing flexible underwriting guidelines for responsible consumers with unique income circumstances.
-Non-QM is also valuable for the consumer who has had a ding on their credit like a bankruptcy or past delinquent debt that caused their credit score (FICO) to go down below agency guidelines.
+Non-QM is also valuable for the consumer who has had a ding on their credit like bankruptcy or past delinquent debt that caused their credit score (FICO) to go down below agency guidelines.

 Here are a few key things you need to know:

-- To qualify for a non-QM loan we start by running all applicants through an automated underwriting system to ensure they do not qualify for an agency loans through Fannie Mae, Freddie Mac, or government-insured loans.
+- To qualify for a non-QM loan we start by running all applicants through an automated underwriting system to ensure they do not qualify for an agency loan through Fannie Mae, Freddie Mac, or government-insured loans.

 - Non-QM loans typically have interest rates that are, on average, 1.25% higher than QM loans.